alantech/alanlang-docs/src/std_cmd.md

 ### @std/cmd

-Also very bare, only a single type `ExecRes`, and a function: `exec` with the signature:
+Currently very bare, only a single type `ExecRes`, and a function: `exec` with the signature:

 ```alan
 type ExecRes {